moderndatacompany/dataos.info/docs/api_docs/dataos_pyflare_sdk.md

 ### **Prerequisites**

-This section describes the steps to follow before installing DataOS PyFlare.
+This section describes the steps to follow before installing PyFlare.

 **Ensure you have Python ≥ 3.7 Installed**